André Bessette: Death and path to canonization

-Bessette was beatified by Pope John Paul II on May 23, 1982.
+A cause for Bessette's beatification was opened on July 20, 1950.
+He was beatified by Pope John Paul II on May 23, 1982.
 The miracle cited in support of his beatification was the healing in 1958 of Giuseppe Carlo Audino, who suffered from cancer.

-Saint Andre is commemorated in most of the world by an optional memorial on January 6.
+Saint André is commemorated in most of the world by an optional memorial on January 6.
 His memorial is celebrated in Canada on January 7.

 On December 19, 2009, Pope Benedict XVI promulgated a decree recognizing a second miracle at Bessette's intercession, and on October 17, 2010, formally declared sainthood for him.
 Bessette was the first saint of the Congregation of Holy Cross, the same religious order that founded the University of Notre Dame.

 Legacy

+Many educational buildings were later named for Bessette, including: